DevExpress-Examples/asp-net-mvc-grid-export-with-reports/Readme.md

 End Sub
 ```

-When a user clicks the **Export to XLSx** button, the filter expression from **GridView** `CustomJSProperties` property and add it to the collection of jQuery selector parameters.
+When a user clicks the **Export to XLSx** button, the `Click` event handler adds filter expression contained in the custom client property to the collection of jQuery selector parameters.

 ```js
 function onClick(s, e) {